Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementAllocation.md

 {
     Vector<int>   x;
     Vector<int>   y(x);     // Compiler generate copy constructor does
-                            // an element wise shallow copy of each element.
+                            // an element-wise shallow copy of each element.
                             // This means both `x` and `y` have a buffer
                             // member that points at the same area in memory.
                             //